 Sure, we all feel like geniuses now, right?
-We stuck it out -- "it" being the worst economic crisis since the Great Depression -- and have now enjoyed fat and happy double-digit gains ever since the market hit bottom in March.
+We stuck out the worst economic crisis since the Great Depression, and we've enjoyed fat and happy double-digit gains ever since the market hit bottom last March.

 There's surely more to come, right?
 Right?!